How much does LANAP Gum Disease Treatment Cost?

 Gums can recede or grow over the teeth due to diseases such as gingivitis and periodontitis, gums may also react to prescription medications (some cause gum growth) or other factors like poor nutrition or dental hygiene.
 If a non-surgical treatment like the deep teeth cleaning known as scaling & root planing doesn't solve the problem, laser surgical procedures may be needed.

 If the gums have overgrown the teeth, creating an uneven or "gummy" appearance, gum contouring can cost $50-$350 to remove and reshape the gum around a single tooth.
-Because the problem is not usually limited to the area around one tooth, costs for reshaping multiple front teeth are typically $1,000-$3,000.
+Because the problem is not usually limited to the area around one tooth, costs for reshaping multiple front teeth are typical $1,000-$3,000.

 If the gum is receding, leaving the tooth root exposed and possibly sensitive to hot or cold items, a gum tissue graft can cost $600-$1,200 for a single procedure in one specific area.
 The number of procedures required will depend on how much the gums have receded.